srrvnn/interviews/README.md

 What is the difference between `display:none` and `visibility:hidden`? <br/>
 http://stackoverflow.com/questions/133051/what-is-the-difference-between-visibilityhidden-and-displaynone?

-What are the advantages/disadvantages of using CSS preprocessors?
-(SASS, Compass, Stylus, LESS) If so, describe what you likeand dislike about the CSS preprocessors you have used.  <br/>
+What are the advantages/disadvantages of using CSS preprocessors? <br/>

 How would you implement a web design comp that uses non-standard fonts?
 Webfonts (font services like: Google Webfonts, Typekitetc.)  <br/>